Wen Chih-hao

-Wen Chih-hao (溫智豪; born 25 March 1993) is a Taiwanese football player who plays as a midfielder.
+Wen Chih-hao (溫智豪; born 25 March 1993) is a Taiwanese football player who plays as a midfielder for Taiwan Football Premier League club Taichung Futuro and Chinese Taipei national football team.

 Club career

 Wen Chih-hao played for the National Pei Men Senior High School team before having an unsuccessful trail at Chinese club Beijing Enterprises Group on 1 December 2011.
 He went on to start his senior career when he joined reigning league champions Taiwan Power Company where he quickly established himself as a vital member of their team by going on to win the 2012 Intercity Football League title with them as well as personally winning the player of the season and top goalscorer award along the way.
 Beijing Enterprises became interested in Wen Chih-hao again and he joined them before the start of the 2013 China League One season.
 Wen Chih-hao left Beijing BSU after the 2021 season.

 Personal life

 Wen is a graduate from North Gate high school and whose parents are both full-blood Bunun people.